Jordan Leborgne

-Jordan Leborgne (born 29 September 1995) is a Guadeloupean professional footballer who plays as a midfielder for club Quevilly-Rouen and the Guadeloupe national team.
+Jordan Leborgne (born 29 September 1995) is a Guadeloupean professional footballer who plays as a midfielder for club Versailles and the Guadeloupe national team.

 Club career

 Leborgne is a youth exponent from Caen.
 He made his Ligue 1 debut on 12 September 2015 against Troyes.

 On 5 July 2022, Leborgne signed with Versailles.
+He returned to the club in 2026.

 International career

 Leborgne debuted for the Guadeloupe national team in a friendly 2–0 loss to Cape Verde on 23 March 2022.

 International goals

 Scores and results list Guadeloupe's goal tally first, score column indicates score after each Leborgne goal.